 In this episode of Cyber Speaks LIVE they shared their experiences and provided us with some keen insights for our listeners on this topic and provided a nice introduction to the AttackForge platform.

-Recovered from the "missing episodes", in this special edition of Cyber Speaks LIVE, we're joined by MA Taylor, the highly acclaimed film director of #TheCreepyLine to discuss how YOU are for sale and the data privacy & protection implications of #Google and #Facebook.
+In this special edition of Cyber Speaks LIVE, we're joined by MA Taylor, the highly acclaimed film director of #TheCreepyLine to discuss how YOU are for sale and the data privacy & protection implications of #Google and #Facebook.
 We examine everything from the Cambridge Analytica scandal to confirmation bias to election manipulations and SO much more!
 This is a NOT TO BE MISSED episode!

 *This is a special edition of Cyber Speaks LIVE, recovered from the archives.* In this episode we are joined by 34-year veteran of the NSA and now Center for Internet Security (CIS) Senior VP & Chief Evangelist, Tony Sager to discuss the history and formation of SANS Top 20 and how it's evolved into today's CIS Top 20 Security Controls and what Tony and the organization (along with hundreds of volunteers around the globe) are doing to help organizations of all sizes help protect and defend themselves.